-Seattle is a city that is dispersed with many green spaces, and accompanying most of them are lovely beaches.
+Seattle is a city that is dispersed with many green spaces, and accompanying most of them are a few lovely beaches.

 They developed a landscaping scheme for the citizens of Seattle to connect inner-city green spaces.
-The largest park in the city is Discovery Park.
-It stretches for almost 540-acres and has a rocky, natural shoreline attached to it.
+The largest park is Discovery Park, and it stretches for almost 540 acres with a rocky, natural shoreline attached to it.

 It is situated along the Puget Sound, where you’ll be able to find many scattered beaches to swim in and a picturesque lighthouse.
-You’ll also be able to hike or walk on the many designated trails that differ in difficulty, but mostly run adjacent to the shoreline.
+You can also walk or hike one of the many designated trails in the area!

-With a theatrical setting, this coffee reserve contains mixologists who work on producing the finest blend and flavors for coffee.
-Starbucks only has 6 of these worldwide, with one of the biggest and oldest one being in Seattle.
+With a theatrical setting, this coffee reserve is where mixologists work on producing the finest blend and flavors for coffee.
+Starbucks only has 6 of them worldwide, with one of the biggest and oldest being this one in Seattle.

-The roastery is accompanied by a bar, and is actually located in the Starbucks Global Headquarters.
-The multi-tenant building is actually the largest in Seattle by virtue of its floor space — a “go big or go home” kind of city!
+The roastery is accompanied by a bar and is actually located in the Starbucks Global Headquarters.
+The multi-tenant building is the largest in Seattle by virtue of its floor space — a “go big or go home” kind of city!

 It’s certainly one of the most unique things to do in Seattle because you can visit the tasting room too.
 Here, you can even watch the roasting process.

-The Ballard Locks is a historical city feature for Seattle and is admired by heaps of tourists.
-If you find yourself looking for things to do in Seattle in summer, then this is one of the most popular outdoor things to do in Seattle.
+The Ballard Locks is a historical city feature of Seattle and is often admired by heaps of travelers.
+If you find yourself looking for things to do in Seattle in the summer, come and watch a few boats pass!

-It was constructed in the early 20th-century and redefined a lot of abilities for the city’s import systems.
-This is because it is a series of locks that connects the Puget Sound to Lake Washington.
-This process takes around 10-15 minutes.
+The structure was constructed in the early 20th century and redefined a lot of abilities for the city’s import systems.
+It consists of a series of locks that connect the Puget Sound to Lake Washington, taking around 10-15 minutes to complete the process.